scottjrodgers/arkania/README.md

 A future version may become a continuous world.

+## Current Status:
+* A simple, discrete environment is working, I believe.
+* A detailed description of the action space, and the state space are included in the code for simpl_env.py attached to the SimpleEnv class.
+* The reward is 1 for each step survived and -1000 for death
+* An example, human-interface for the world is provided in _example.py_.
+See the code for the keys to use.
+* To use the environment in your code, if your in the main project repo, you can refer to arkania as a package.
+  Again, see _example.py_ for how to import the environment.

 ## Features

 ### 1. Resources to be collected, used, consumed, or stored